spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

 1. (Optional) select your telemetry provider from the __Metric Store__ dropdown.

-   If you have only one provider set up, this is not a drop-down.
+   If you have only one provider set up, this drop-down is not shown.

    ![Canary config declaration](/guides/user/canary/config/canary_config_create.png)